US sells ambassador home in Israel, securing Jerusalem move

 The Trump administration moved the embassy from Tel Aviv to Jerusalem in 2018, shortly after recognizing Jerusalem as Israel’s capital.

 Ambassador David Friedman, a long-time supporter of Israel’s hard-line settler movement, played a leading role in the embassy’s move.
+The official residence is expected to be vacated in spring 2021, the embassy said.

 Most foreign delegations have their embassies in Tel Aviv because of Jerusalem’s contested status.